LibCity/Bigscity-LibCity-Docs/source/developer_guide/implemented_executors.md

 Here, we present how to develop a new executor, and apply it to the `LibTraffic`.

-We have developed a standard executor for the following tasks:

--  Traffic Flow Prediction
--  Traffic Speed Prediction
--  On-Demand Service Predition
--  Trajectory Location Prediction

 For a new model, if the training method is complex, and existing executor can not be used for training and evaluation, then we need to develop a new executor.

 ## Create a New Executor Class